PLanet: Formalizing and Analyzing Assignment Procedures in the Design of Experiments: Experimental Assignment Grammar

 \subsection{Operators}

-As we iterated on the operators (verbs) ``acting'' on the concepts (nouns), we realized it is not possible to decouple completely the verbs from a data structure representing assignments.
-Ideally, the representation should make clear the connection from a single plan to every other plan.
-For example, common requirements in experimental designs are that each plan should be unique or that across all plans the number of times a condition appears first should be the same for all conditions.
-Therefore, we adopt a matrix representation, which aligns most closely with Fisher's original definitions.
-The matrix representation also has the advantage of clarifying how some assignment operators are algebraic operations.
+A data structure representing experimental plans must be able to represent logical relationships between plans.
+For example, experimental designs often require that all conditions occur an equal number of times across plans.
+Therefore, we adopt a matrix representation.
+We define the following operators as constraints over a matrix of plans.

-\paragraph{Counterbalance.} A common design choice to account for carryover effects in experiments is counterbalancing.
-In the motivating example, the interface order alternates between FFL and \LaTeX.
-At its core, counterbalancing is a requirement, or constraint, that each condition of an experimental variable is observed an equal number of times for each trial number across all plans.
-Counterbalancing a between-subjects variable ensures an equal number of units are assigned to each condition of the between-subject variable.
-Counterbalancing a within-subjects variable ensures an equal number of units are assigned to each condition for every time interval in a sequence of orders.
+\defterm{Counterbalance.} Counterbalancing is a requirement, or constraint, that each condition of an experimental variable is observed an equal number of times for each trial number across all plans.
+It accounts for some order effects (i.e., practice, fatigue) in experiments ~\cite{apaDictionaryPsychology}.

-\paragraph{Cross.} Another common design approach is to superimpose one set of trials on top of another.
-In the motivating example, notice how the first two trials always have creation tasks and the last two trials always have editing tasks.
-Also, notice that the task number (i.e., 1 or 2) is always alternating.
-To obtain the trial sequence the authors used, we must superimpose task number on top of task type.
-Cross superimposes every plan in a design with every plan in a second design.
-The result is equivalent to taking the Hadamard product~\cite{horn1990hadamard} of every combination of rows in both design matrices, treating element-wise multiplication as the combination of conditions.

-\paragraph{Nest.} One characteristic of designs with multiple manipulated independent variables, such as the motivating example, is that there are trials with conditions (e.g., task type) ``containing'' other conditions (e.g., interface).
-For example, the ``outer'' independent variable is the type of task, creation or editing.
-The creation and editing tasks each contain conditions of the ``inner'' independent variable interface: FFL or \LaTeX.
-Inside each ``block'' of creation or editing tasks, each participant sees \textit{both} interfaces.
-In other words, every trial of the inner design is nested within trials of the outer design.
-Nest maps directly to \textit{Kronecker product}, where the element-wise multiplication is the combination of conditions.